hctwist/advent-of-code-framework/README.md

 ```

 A problem that throws a `NotImplementedException` is not considered as having failed and therefore will not contribute to the benchmarks, or stop the current run.

+### Pitfalls

+Input files paths should be specified relative to the output directory (or usually relative to the project root).
+For this to work the files need to be setup to copy over when building (https://social.technet.microsoft.com/wiki/contents/articles/53248.visual-studio-copying-files-to-debug-or-release-folder.aspx).